 6.2.3.0 Introduction

 The Security Administration service provides the capability to manage the Security functions, resources and attributes.
 This includes management of resources provided via the secure environment.
 In addition it can provide functions to manage sensitive data with their associated identifiers and subscriptions on behalf of other entities.
 Security administration is therefore dependent upon the type of secure environment being used (independent hardware module, integrated trusted execution environment or software protection).
-Depending on the type of Secure Environment, distinct existing standards can be used for remote administration of those SEs.
+Depending on the type of Secure Environment, distinct existing standards can be used for remote administration of those Secure Environments.

 6.2.3.1 Security Pre-Provisioning of SE